-The “Bullwhip Effect” is a term often used to describe a phenomenon that quickly turns otherwise accurate forecasts into outdated information, amplifying misinformation along the supply chain.
+To define the “Bullwhip Effect” in supply chain management, it is a term describing a phenomenon that quickly turns otherwise accurate forecasts into outdated information, amplifying misinformation along the supply chain.
 The dust was brushed off this broad concept, and it returned to the shelves not long after COVID-19 began disrupting global supply chains.

 “Supply chains allow companies to focus on their specific processes to maintain maximum probability,” Osmond Vitez writes in The Bullwhip Effect in Supply Chain.
 “Unfortunately, supply chains may stumble when market conditions change and consumer demand shifts.”